chrissiwaffler/qisabelle/README.md

 ## Setup
 ### 0. Requirements
-Python ≥3.10, docker, curl, brotli (for decompressing, install it with your system's package manager).<br>
+Python ≥3.10, docker or podman, curl, brotli (for decompressing, install it with your system's package manager).<br>
 You do not need to install Isabelle, scala, or Java, as they are included in the container.

 ### 1. Clone the repo